 Our online exhibits showcase materials to spark the imagination and provide vivid resources for scholarship.
 Curators and archivists across Cornell University Library often draw from their collections, including Mann Library, Olin and Uris Libraries, Kroch Asia Collections, the Kheel Center, and Rare and Manuscript Collections.

 eCommons is Cornell’s general-level institutional repository.
 It provides long-term access to a broad range of Cornell-related digital content of enduring value.

 Cornell University Library’s MediaSpace is a “YouTube”-like interface that provides short- to medium-term access to a range of audiovisual content related to Cornell University Library.
 It is an out-of-the-box user interface for Kaltura.

 Cornell University Library maintains a link within all Canvas courses to deliver course-related content.

-An assortment of video resources.
+An assortment of licensed and open access video resources.

 Additional Image Resources at Cornell

 eMuseum is the virtual portal to the Herbert F. Johnson Museum of Art’s permanent collection of more than 40,000 works from around the world and across time.

 Cornell University Photography holds thousands of images of Cornell’s people, spaces, and buildings.